pril 10, 1919.

 drawing America inexorably into its vortex.

-Author Robert T. McMaster transports his
+Author Robert T. McMaster

-city, these books follow the lives of teenagers
+England industrial city, these books follow the

-Jack Bernard and Tom Wellington through good
+lives of teenagers Jack Bernard and Tom

-times and bad, hope and despair, love and loss.
+Wellington through good times and bad, hope and

-Readers young and old will be captivated by the
+will be captivated by the world of their

-great-grandparents, an era seemingly remote that
+grandparents and great-grandparents, an era

-nonetheless speaks to us across the generations.
+across the generations.

-Trolley Days, The Dyeing Room, Noah’s
+Trolley Days, The Dyeing Room,

-Raven, and Darkest Before Dawn are
+Noah’s Raven, and Darkest Before Dawn

-currently available in paperback and in several
+are currently available in paperback and in

-eBook formats.
+several eBook formats.

 Trolley